grupadotnet/pimi-connect-app/README.md

 <!-- TODO -->

+## Form

+### When we want to create form, we use external library called _react-hook-form_

+If you are new to _react-hook-form_ library then we recommend you to create your form along with documentation: https://react-hook-form.com/get-started

 ## ESlint

 ### When pushing branch to remote repo there shouldn't be any eslint error as well as warning